-Site B is created for the office in London and it contains the identical structure.
-The master server in another site has DB Master role.
-DB Masters interacts with the Global Master.
+Site B: Another site created for the office in London.
+The structure of site B is similar to site A. The Global Master in another site has the DB Master role.
+DB servers interact with the DB Master.

-DB Server provides a DB Slave database that is used for backup and fail-over.
-You can create a maximum of two DB Slave Servers per site that can be DB Server 1 and DB Server 2.
-When the DB Master is unavailable, the DB Slave node responds to the database requests.
-When the DB Master becomes available again, the DB Slave node synchronizes with the DB Master and the DB Master becomes the primary point of contact for database requests again.
+DB Server provides a database that is used for backup and fail-over.
+You can create a maximum of two DB servers per site that can be DB Server 1 and DB Server 2.
+When the Global Master is unavailable, the DB server responds to the database requests.
+When the Global Master becomes available again, the DB server synchronizes with the Global Master and the Global Master becomes the primary point of contact for database requests again.